Green Line Rivalry: History

 The series dates to February 6, 1918, when BU first began playing hockey, and played its lone game that year against BC, a 3–1 loss at the Boston Arena.
 Since then, no other opponent has appeared on either teams' schedule more often.
 The rivalry has been renewed annually since the 1946–47 season, and the two teams have met at least twice a year since 1949.
-The schools have met 297 times; BU leads the series 140–136–21.
+The schools have met 300 times; BU leads the series 141–138–21.
+Since the start of 2000, however, BC holds a 55–39–7 edge in 101 meetings.

 With 18 NCAA championship game appearances between them, including a matchup in the 1978 championship game, Boston College and Boston University both field perennially competitive collegiate ice hockey teams.
 They compete in the Hockey East since 1984, having both previously been members of the ECAC since 1961.

 The two teams meet thrice annually as part of their regular Hockey East season schedule, and often also meet in the Hockey East and NCAA postseason tournaments.
 Additionally, each first and second Monday in February, BC and BU, along with Harvard and Northeastern, take part in the annual Beanpot Tournament held at TD Garden, where the Eagles and Terriers often square off in the championship game.
-In the 70 years of the tournament, the two teams have played for the Beanpot trophy 22 times, with BU winning 12 of the championship matchups and BC winning 10.
-Both teams have had stretches where they dominated the tournament, however, the Terriers have triumphed more often, winning the title 31 times compared to the Eagles' 20 titles (Harvard and Northeastern combined have only won 19 times).
-The Eagles defeated the Terriers 1–0 in overtime of the 2016 Beanpot championship.
+In the 73 years of the tournament, the two teams have played for the Beanpot trophy 24 times, with BU winning 13 of the championship matchups and BC winning 11.
+Both teams have had stretches where they dominated the tournament, however, the Terriers have triumphed more often, winning the title 32 times compared to the Eagles' 21 titles (Harvard and Northeastern combined have only won 20 times).
+Since 2010, the Eagles have won 4 of their last 5 meetings in the title game, winning in 2010, 2012, 2016, and 2026, whereas the Terriers defeated BC in the 2025 championship match.

 Both teams have won the national championship five times; BC in 1949, 2001, 2008, 2010, 2012 and BU in 1971, 1972, 1978, 1995, 2009.
 The two rivals faced off in the 1978 championship game in Providence, with BU claiming its third national championship with a 5–3 victory in Providence, RI.
 BU and BC have met in NCAA tournament play on one other occasion in the 2006 NCAA Men's Division I Ice Hockey Tournament Northeast Regional Final, with the Eagles skating to a 5–0 victory over the top-seeded Terriers.